twa127/PiHomeHVAC/README.md

 Version 3.10 Improvements in display and processing of multi-sensor zones, includes a new table 'sensor_average'.

 Version 3.11 User account management revised, to create three distint levels of access to the system; Level 0 - system administrator, with full access to the system, Level 1 - user with configuration access to the system and Level 2 - user with display only access.
 Support added for the 'Olimex Gateway', which functions as a gateway plus relay controller plus multiple DS18B20 sensor support.

+Version 3.12 Enable multiple relays controllers to be attached to a single sensor being used for 'Frost Control'.
+Add initial support for ZigBee sensors using MQTT and Zigbee2MQTT.

 ## Setup: